boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **SAML_AUDIENCE**

-This is just an identifier to validate the SAML audience, this value will also get configured in the SAML apps created by your customers.
-Once set do not change this value unless you get your customers to reconfigure their SAML again.
+The value of this setting (same as SP EntityID of Jackson) allows the Jackson instance to verify that it is the intended recipient of a SAML response.
+The same value is also set in the SAML App created on the IdP end by your customers.
+Once set do not change this value unless you get your customers to reconfigure their SAML App again.
 It is case-sensitive.
 This does not have to be a real URL.

 Default: `https://saml.boxyhq.com`